marcou-andrew/CX4640Project/README.md

 Floating point numbers are represented in a computer with three main parts:
 * The sign of the number
 * The mantissa - the number itself
 * The exponent - the multiplier for the number to move the decimal

-A floating point number is said to be normalized if the leading integer of the mantissa contains a number that satisfies 1 ≤ m < β where β is the base that we are operating in.
+A floating point number is said to be normalized if the leading integer of the mantissa contains a number that satisfies 1 ≤ m < β where β is the base that we are operating in (modern computers use β = 2).

 ## Floating-Point Arithmetic
 ### Addition and Subtraction